HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/index.md

-f# FHIR Human Services Directory
+# FHIR Human Services Directory

 ## Overview

 The Fast Healthcare Interoperability Resources (FHIR) Implementation Guide (IG) for Human Services Directories is a United States (US) Realm standard that offers three “new content” profiles to the [DaVinci PDEX Plan-Net Provider Directory Implementation Guide (PDEX)](http://hl7.org/fhir/us/davinci-pdex-plan-net/).
-This guide re-uses three PDEX Provider Directory profiles: Organization, HealthcareService, and Location, and constrains those profiles using pertinent vocabulary bindings that support searching community-based organization (CBO) human and social services directories for services that can help mitigate the unmet social needs of patients, consumers, and caregivers.
+This guide re-uses two PDEX Provider Directory profiles: Organization, and Location, and introduces a Human Services-specific HealthcareService profile in STU 1 that aligns with the Plannet HealthcareService profile to allow the binding strength associated with the Plannet HealthcareService category and type value sets to be relaxed to example bindings.

+During development, this guide was tested under two reference implementations (RI) using two standards-based human services taxonomies.
+One RI tested the IG using a 211 LA-based directory; the other RI, used a directory based the Open Eligibility Taxonomy.
+Implementers of STU 1 of this IG are free to use the codes (standards-based, or local) deemed useful for searching their human services directories.

-This approach is intended to encourage adoption of this standard by facilitating the integration of these directories into healthcare provider and payer organization care management workflows by those who have already implemented the DaVinci PDEX Provider Directory Implementation Guide in order to meet the Centers for Medicare & Medicaid Services (CMS) Interoperability and Patient Access Final Rule.
-This approach can support clients using consumer FHIR-enabled applications to locate appropriate services in a specified coverage area from CBO-directories as well.
+This approach is intended to encourage adoption of this standard by facilitating the integration of these directories into healthcare provider and payer organization care management workflows by those who have already implemented the DaVinci PDEX Provider Directory Implementation Guide.
+The DaVinci PDEX Provider Directory Implementation Guide is recommended as the provider directory standard by the Centers for Medicare & Medicaid Services (CMS) Interoperability and Patient Access Final Rule (CMS-9115-F).
+This approach supports clients that use consumer FHIR-enabled applications to locate appropriate comunity-based services offered in a specified coverage area from CBO-directories as well.

-The primary source of requirements for the FHIR Human Services Directory IG was analysis of the Open Referral [Human Services Data Specification (HSDS)](https://docs.openreferral.org/en/v2.0.1/) [version 2.0.1](https://github.com/openreferral/specification/releases/tag/2.0.1).
+The primary source of requirements for the FHIR Human Services Directory IG was an analysis of the Open Referral [Human Services Data Specification (HSDS)](https://docs.openreferral.org/en/v2.0.1/) [version 2.0.1](https://github.com/openreferral/specification/releases/tag/2.0.1).
 HSDS is a recognized US and International standard that describes information collected by human and social service organizations – the descriptions of services, institutions that provide services, where and how services can be accessed.
 The HSDS structure allows directory information to be published in a machine-readable data format that can be universally understood by disparate entities that use HSDS and its associated application programming interfaces (API): [Human Service Data API Suite (HSDA)](https://docs.openreferral.org/en/v2.0.1/hsda/).
 HSDS has been adopted by a wide range of social care coordination vendors and has been endorsed by the [Alliance of Information and Referral Systems (AIRS)](https://www.airs.org/i4a/pages/index.cfm?pageid=3581).
 AIRS is an international association of Information & Referral (I&R) service providers, and a primary source for standards, program accreditation and practitioner certification for the I&R sector.

-The HSDS reflects the real-world requirements of users of social services directories.
-A primary purpose for the FHIR Human Services Directory IG is to provide implementers who are familiar with the HSDS format, a map between HSDS-structure directory data to FHIR profiles, eliminating the need for implementers to have extensive experience mapping local directory data to FHIR in order to implement the standard FHIR APIs that allow FHIR-based applications to access human services directories of community-based resources.
+The HSDS reflects real-world requirements of users of social services directories.
+A primary purpose of the FHIR Human Services Directory IG is to provide implementers who are familiar with the HSDS format, a map between HSDS-structure directory data to FHIR profiles, thereby eliminating the need for implementers to have extensive experience mapping local directory data to FHIR when implementing these standard FHIR APIs which provide FHIR-based applications access to human services directories of community-based resources.

 Health IT standards and interoperability solutions for social care referrals, such as the open-source components described in this IG, will enable transformation, matching, editing and syncing of service directory information across multiple information management systems within the health and social care sectors.